mingmichelle0414/Learny/README.md

-# Learny
+# StudywithMe

-Learny is a macOS app that helps you study more efficiently and stay focused on your learning goals.
+StudywithMe is a macOS app that helps you study more efficiently and stay focused on your learning goals.

 ## Features